Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Microwave backscatter modeling and inversion results

-with $m = \sqrt 2 \xi / \zeta$ and $\Gamma(\theta = 0)$ being the Fresnel reflectivity at normal incidence.
-Note that the coherent part of the backscatter is correctly simulated with the GO model which is therefore valid at all incidence.
-The non-coherent surface scattering model is selected as a function of the roughness domain relative to the RADAR wavelength.
-For smooth to very rough terrain, IEM, POM and GOM are considered \citep[e.g.,][]{Paillou2006}:
+$\bullet$ Note that the {valid domains} for the surface term (see $\sigma^0_{Spp}$ in Appendix A3) differ slightly throughout the literature \citep[e.g.,][]{Paillou2006,Fung1992,Zribi2002}.
+Moreover, it has been shown that for terrestrial terrains, models are not always able to reproduce ground truth observations in their theoretical domain of validity due to some misconception and/or {poorly} defined surface roughness {field measurements} \citep{Zribi1997,Zribi2000,Zribi2002} (See Appendix A3).

+$\bullet$ As {mentioned} above, the non-coherent surface scattering depends on the two statistical descriptors of the surface roughness ($\xi$ and $\zeta$), which, as defined, are bound to one another (see Appendix A2).
+Consequently, they cannot be {inverted} independently.

+$\bullet$ The ability of these descriptors to characterize natural surfaces is, in practice, not straightforward, as they depend on the scale at which they are defined (i.e., the length of the roughness profile) as shown by {\cite{Baghdadi2000}}.
+Moreover, the interdependence of the two statistical descriptors is itself a function of this scale and the nature of the terrain (i.e., rough vs. smooth) \citep[e.g.,][]{Baghdadi2000,Zribi2002,Bretar2013}.
+It has been shown that it is more relevant to consider the ratio of the two descriptors in order to characterize the roughness of a natural surface{: the }root-mean-square slope ($s = \xi / \zeta$).
+Note that only the GO model depends directly on the surface slope $s$ and hence provides a better representation of the surface roughness. {Although previous studies suggest that the ratio $Z = \xi^2 / \zeta$ may be a more satisfying descriptor of roughness, it cannot be directly related to the backscattering modeling as described above and hence {is not considered} in our study}.

+The Snell-Descartes laws assume {flat interfaces} and that deviations from planarity {do} not exceed a wavelength fraction.
+A surface is therefore considered to be rough if the mean quadratic deviation of surface irregularities {satisfies} the Rayleigh quality criterion \citep{Ulaby1982}:

+$\lambda$ being the wavelength and $\theta$ the incidence angle.
+Based on the Cassini RADAR wavelength of 2.17 cm, the validity domain for each model (Appendix \ref{fig:valid}), the roughness of natural terrains (Appendix Figure \ref{fig:rough}) and previous works from \cite{Paillou2014}, all {Titan equatorial} terrains appear rough and fall into the GO model domain of validity.
+We confirm this by Monte Carlo simulations accounting for 1-layer models with no model parity: >90\% of our reduced $\chi^2$-tests best fits are obtained with the GO model (Appendix \ref{fig:dirflo}).
+Consequently, subsequent analysis is only done with the GO model for which the {backscattering} function reads:

-Note that recently, \cite{Paillou2006,Paillou2014} applied these models to the Cassini RADAR SAR data and emphasized i) that Titan's surface is rough, with respect to the RADAR's wavelength, ii) the importance of volume scattering from the subsurface.
-To account for this effect, we also add a volume scattering term to the surface model which reads:
+with $m = \sqrt 2 \xi / \zeta$ and $\Gamma$($\theta$ = 0) being the Fresnel reflectivity at normal incidence angle (i.e., $\theta = 0$).
+Recently, \cite{Paillou2006,Paillou2014} applied these models to the Cassini SAR data and emphasized i) that Titan's surface is rough, with respect to the RADAR's wavelength confirming our preliminary analysis, ii) the importance of volume scattering from the subsurface.
+These findings are also supported by scatterometry and radiometry observations \citep{Zebker2009,Janssen2016}.
+To account for the volume scattering contribution, we also add the following term: